-Applications must demonstrate planning and readiness to implement the proposed project and provide details to describe the strategy for project implementation.
-Applicants must identify all resources needed to implement project activities and indicate existing resources versus resources that must be secured.
+Applications must demonstrate a plan to implement the proposed project that, when completed, will lead to the accomplishment of the project objective(s) and goal.
+This will be the project implementation strategy.

+Information should identify all resources needed to implement project activities and indicate existing resources versus resources that must be secured.
 Where resources must be secured, the application should include the plan to secure them.
-Resources can include, but are not limited to, the following: meeting space, equipment, supplies, curriculum, licenses, permits, and contracted services.
-State whether or not a license or permit is needed.
-If needed, describe how or when the license or permit will be obtained.
-Applications must include a detailed implementation strategy.
-The implementation strategy should expand on and provide more information on "milestone activities" presented in the OWP and include all necessary steps and realistic timeframes to achieve these milestones.
+Resources can include, but are not limited to, the following: meeting space, equipment, supplies, licenses, permits, and contracted services.
+The strategy provides the method(s) for addressing the targeted challenge(s) and further details milestone activities listed in the OWP.